 Social Media Officer

 Dr Stephen McCormick is an executive member and the Social Media Officer for the Science Party.
 He was raised in Melbourne's outer south-east and attended one of Victoria's most disadvantaged schools, prompting him to take a keen interest in how to improve Australia's public education system.
 Steve holds a Bachelor's degree in physics and mathematics, an honours degree in mathematics, and a PhD in mathematical physics, all from Monash University.
 From 2007 until 2014 he worked as a teaching associate at Monash University, primarily teaching mathematics support classes.
-Steve is now a research fellow at the University of New England, where he lectures mathematics and researches problems pertaining to general relativity.
+Steve then took up a research fellowship at the University of New England, lecturing in mathematics and researching problems pertaining to general relativity.

 Dr Alexey Feigin is a strategist for the Science Party and one of the founding members.
 Alexey was born in Russia and immigrated to Australia with his immediate family when he was 10 years old.
-He has a computer science background, has just completed a PhD in capital markets research and is currently working on a software startup in the media space.
+He has a computer science background, holds a PhD in capital markets research and is currently working on TapView, a software startup in the media space.

 Dylan Sahlin manages the Science Party's members and active volunteers.
 He grew up in Wollongong before moving to Sydney.
 Dylan is currently completing an International Studies degree at UNSW and started a pharmaceutical distribution company in 2012.
 He is particularly interested in foreign policy and animal welfare issues.